 In calculating its risk-weighted exposure amounts, the Bank uses an External Credit Assessment Institution (ECAI) for Central governments, Institutions, Corporates and Items associated with particularly high risk for which a credit assessment is available.
-The credit quality of such exposures is determined by reference to credit ratings applicable to issuers published by Standard & Poor's Ratings.
+The credit quality of such exposures is determined by reference to external credit ratings applicable to issuers or counterparties.
 The Bank maps the external ratings to the credit quality steps prescribed in the CRR as required by CEBS publication 'Standardised Approach: Mapping of ECAIs' credit assessments to credit quality steps'.